Alire

 : optional dynamic list of actions to perform when certain events

-take place in a workspace.
+defined in the manifest.
 The general action syntax is:

 [[actions]]